Alphabet Books

 An anecdote lived on the front page of the Alphabet for months and months; lots of people linked to it, blah blah blah short-lived meme blah blah blah.
 I don't even know what this refers to any more.
 At some point, I must have decided to not resurrect that page, which means that my minor infamy will recede into the shadows, lost in the shadows of time.
 Whoo-hoo?

-Up until the last year or so, I could still count on one hand the number of useful animated .gifs I'd seen, and there aren't that many more that really impressed me.
+Up until the last few years or so, I could still count on one hand the number of useful animated .gifs I'd seen, and there aren't that many more that really impressed me.
 Naturally, in 1997, I decided to create the world's largest animated .gif (287k) as a sort of introduction to me/ (if that was indeed a record, it didn't last long!) in an effort to explain myself.
-(It's so very 1997!)
-Oddly, in this modern, age of whizz-bang movement, animation, there has been an upswing in useful, utile animated gifs out there: informative and appropriate for the medium.
+So very 1996!
+Oddly, in this modern age of whizz-bang movement, animation, there has been an upswing in useful, utile animated gifs out there: informative and appropriate for the medium.
 It pleases my inner grump.

 Asparagus